Business, Energy and Industrial Strategy Committee

 I pay tribute to the hon.
 Gentleman for his commitment to and support for this.
 He is absolutely right that there are important steps that the Government could take to support this, which the Committee discussed in detail.
 The report starts to set those out.
 In particular, we look at the development of viable business models.
 He will remember that our witnesses agreed that CCUS costs could be substantially lowered by separating the business model for carbon capture in industrial facilities from that of the transport and storage infrastructure.
 That could create much less risk in part of the process, because those two activities have very different cost and risk profiles.
 The Government should put more effort into establishing that, because it is very important.
 Although transport and storage infrastructure is expensive, a single facility could receive carbon from multiple sites, and it is estimated that the costs of transport and storage per tonne could be reduced by as much as 90% if infrastructure costs are shared across multiple capture points.
 Infrastructure is critical, and that is where the Government could play a huge role.

 I appreciate the right hon.
 Gentleman’s point.
 I understand that, after losing those two projects, any Government will have to carry out a cost-benefit analysis, and expenditure was one of the issues that was raised.
 We know that CCUS projects today are already much cheaper than those involved in the previous competitions.
 At that point, the cost was between £1 billion and £2.5 billion, but the cost of the projects coming through today is well under £500 million.
 That is a result of the learning that we have done in that time.
 I believe that CCUS will play an essential part in meeting our climate change targets.
 All the evidence, particularly that of the Committee on Climate Change, shows that if we do not deploy CCUS, the cost of meeting our targets will double.
-The Energy Technologies Institute estimates that the cost would rise from 1% of GDP to 2% of GDP, so the question is not whether we can afford to do this but whether we can afford not to.
+The Energy Technologies Institute estimates that the cost would rise from 1% of GDP to 2% of GDP, so the question is not whether we can afford to do this but whether we can afford not to do so.

 I should like to follow the question from my right hon.
 Friend the Member for Wokingham (John Redwood).
 The House will understand what the hon.
 Member for Redcar (Anna Turley) has been saying, which is summarised in paragraph 32 of the report and in paragraph 10 on page 28 of the conclusions.
 It is important to realise that if we had judged town gas when it was first generated in Marsham Street, we would never have had a national network of pipelines and the resulting benefits for most consumers.
 May I also remind the House, through the hon.
 Lady, that it has been stated, rather inaccurately, that politicians have got away with not doing anything to fight the climate crisis and the ecological crisis for too long.
 That is wrong, as the Committee has shown.
 This is also illustrated by the fact that more than half our electricity has been generated totally by non-carbon-generating systems in the past few weeks.